 He has also held fellowships at Harvard University's Belfer Center for Science and International Affairs, the Center for Strategic and International Studies, and the Center for a New American Security.
-He served on President Obama's nonproliferation policy team during the 2008 campaign and has been a consultant to the U.S. government on proliferation issues.
+He has served as an advisor to several political campaigns and a consultant to the U.S. government.

 In addition to his current faculty position, he has taught at Georgetown University and in the Department of Defense Senior Leader Development Program.
 He began his work on nonproliferation issues as a Herbert Scoville Jr. Peace Fellow working at the Federation of American Scientists and the Arms Control Association.
 Dr. Bleek is a term member of the Council on Foreign Relations and a Fellow of the Truman National Security Project.

 Dr. Bleek holds a PhD in international relations from Georgetown University's Department of Government; a master in public policy, with a concentration in international security and political economy, from Harvard University's John F. Kennedy School of Government; and a bachelor of arts from Princeton University's Woodrow Wilson School of Public and International Affairs, where he focused on environmental economics.

 Causes, consequences, and amelioration of nuclear, biological, and chemical weapons proliferation.

 Courses offered in the past four years.

 ▲ indicates offered in the current term

 The goal of this workshop is to hone students’ professionally-relevant, policy-oriented communication abilities, including memo writing and briefing.
 The course will include a combination of lectures, seminar-style discussion, small working group engagement, and individual student work.